|

 and $10 off The Disney Channel if you were a

 new subscriber.
-All you needed were UPCs dissected
+All you needed were two dissected UPCs

 $3.25 for postage and handling.
 The offer expired